kaapana/kaapana/docs/source/tech-basics/helm_charts.rst

 `Helm quickstart <https://helm.sh/docs/intro/quickstart/>`_ provides a fast introduction to main concepts in Helm.
 For the installation part, note that the :term:`server-installation-script` uses snap to fetch the most recent Helm version available.

-For a detailed explanation of how to use templates in Helm refer to `here <https://helm.sh/docs/chart_template_guide>`_ .
+For a detailed explanation of how to use templates in Helm refer to `helm docs <https://helm.sh/docs/chart_template_guide>`_ .